Susmitha2607/FlipKart_database_sql_project-/README.md

-Flipkart Sales Database Schema
+* Flipkart Sales Database Schema

 This project contains a relational database schema designed to manage and analyze e-commerce sales data, modeled on Flipkart’s sales operations.
 The schema includes five main tables: Customers, Payments, Products, Sales, and Shipping.
 It is suitable for performing data analysis, reporting, and SQL practice involving joins, aggregations, date functions, and other operations.

 Tables and Their Descriptions

-Customers
+1.Customers

 customer_id: Unique identifier for each customer